GrinonBarrett/Taksidos/Core Rules/Creatures/Peludar {WiP}.md

 **Languages**: Taraskain don't speak.

-**Run Speed**: It may run up to 7 yards per move.
+**Run Speed**: It may run up to 6.5 yards per move.

 **Climb Speed**: It may climb up to 2 yards per move presuming it is reasonable terrain to do so.

-**Swim speed**: It may swim up to 4 yards per move, presuming the water isn’t too rough.
+**Swim speed**: It may swim up to 3 yards per move, presuming the water isn’t too rough.

 **Unarmed Attacks**;

- • Slam: The taraskar may use any part of its body to strike a foe within 2 yards.
+ • Slam: The peludar may use any part of its body to strike a foe within 2 yards.
 This is a melee bare attack.

- • Bite: The taraskar may perform a single bite against a foe within 1 yard.
+ • Bite: The peludar may perform a single bite against a foe within 1 yard.
 This is a melee bite attack.
-If it is a critical hit, it also inflicts a toxic attack.

- • Claw: The taraskar may perform use one of its claws to slash a foe within 1.5 yards.
+ • Claw: The peludar may perform use one of its claws to slash a foe within 1.5 yards.
+This is a melee cutting attack.

+ • Spade: The peludar can use its tail to strike a foe behind or to its side within 3 yards.
 This is a melee cutting attack.

 -----